danasf/LEDProtestSign/README.md

 ------------

 * [8x32 WS2812 "Neopixel" LED Matrix](https://www.adafruit.com/product/2294) (or 8x32 APA102 "DotStar" LED Matrix)
-* Small Arduino-compatible board of your choice: Arduino Nano, [Flora](https://www.adafruit.com/product/659), [Feather 32u4](https://www.adafruit.com/products/2771), [Metro Mini](https://www.adafruit.com/products/2590), [Trinket Pro](https://www.adafruit.com/products/2000) all work great here.
+* Small Arduino-compatible board of your choice: Arduino Nano, [Flora](https://www.adafruit.com/product/659), [Feather 32u4](https://www.adafruit.com/products/2771), [Metro Mini](https://www.adafruit.com/products/2590), [Trinket Pro](https://www.adafruit.com/products/2000) all work great here. _Tip: Flora and Feather 32u4 can handle a good amount of current and make working with lithium batteries a breeze.
+If you use one of these minimal hacking is required!_
 * Power source: USB Battery Pack or lithium battery.
 * Posterboard, wire, solder and soldering iron, tape, glue, etc.
 * If using a USB Battery Pack: an old USB cable you don't mind chopping up (you're going to use it for power, not data)
+* If using a lithium battery: a lithium [battery charger](https://www.adafruit.com/product/259)
 * Optional, but very helpful extra [JST connectors](https://www.adafruit.com/products/1663) (if you want to make everything detachable)

 Cost: ~$120 if you buy everything retail, a lot less if you can buy bulk, do your own sourcing, or have some of the parts on hand!